mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 ### Update details {#update-details}

-For message surfaces that have the **[!UICONTROL Active]** status, you can check the details of the update.
+For channel surfaces that have the **[!UICONTROL Active]** status, you can check the details of the update.
 To do so:

 * Click the **[!UICONTROL Recent update]** icon that is displayed next to the active surface name.

     ![](assets/preset-recent-update-icon.png)

-* You can also access the update details from an active message surface while update is in progress.
+* You can also access the update details from an active channel surface while update is in progress.

     ![](assets/preset-view-update-details.png)